Lambert-Nguyen/cosmo-management/docs/reports/calendar_implementation_summary_2025-09-17.md

 ## 🏆 Conclusion

-The Aristay Calendar implementation has been successfully completed and is now production-ready.
+The Cosmo Calendar implementation has been successfully completed and is now production-ready.
 The system provides a comprehensive, user-friendly solution for managing property bookings and tasks in a unified calendar interface.
 With its seamless portal integration, advanced filtering capabilities, and robust permission system, it serves as a central hub for property management operations.

 ### **Key Achievements**
 1. **Complete Implementation**: All planned features delivered